Prisoner (TV series): UK ITV Midpoint of Year Episode Numbers (italics indicate episode shown on 30 June)

+Original, UK, Sweden and UK repeat Air dates of significant episodes

+Channel 5

-Early on 31 March 1997 Channel 5, which had begun broadcasting at 6 p.m. the previous evening, began a full run of Prisoner while later episodes were still appearing in many ITV regions.
+Early on 31 March 1997 Channel 5, which had begun broadcasting at 6pm the previous evening, began a full run of Prisoner while later episodes were still appearing in many ITV regions.
 Except for an airing of the fire episode (326), as part of a 1995 Channel 4 soap weekend, it was the series' first UK network broadcast and gave some areas their first full run of the series.
-Although the schedule varied during the Channel 5 run, episodes were typically shown about five times a week in the 4:40 a.m. slot.
-It briefly moved to a late-night slot, usually around 11:30pm, before returning to the 4:40 a.m. slot.
+Although the schedule varied during the Channel 5 run, episodes were typically shown about five times a week in the 4:40am slot.
+It briefly moved to a late-night slot, usually around 11:30pm, before returning to the 4:40am slot.
 The Channel 5 run ended on 11 February 2001, with a double bill of the penultimate and final episodes.
 Channel 5 have no plans to re-run the series, despite viewer requests.
 For most of the Channel 5 run the programme was sponsored by Pot Noodle, with humorous Prisoner-esque sequences (set in a prison cell and playing on the series' wobbly scenery and props) played before and after the episodes and in the leads into and out of commercial breaks.

 The Channel 5 broadcasts included commentary over the closing credits, usually from chief continuity announcer Bill Buckley but sometimes from deputy announcers such as Stuart McWilliam.
 This began in the early-100s episodes (when Prisoner briefly moved to the late-night slot), when Buckley would deliver a quip about the episode before making continuity announcements.
 This developed into humorous observations about the episode just shown, and the reading of letters and depicting of trivia sent in by viewers (which Buckley called "snippets").
 Due to its early-morning slot, when most viewers relied on VCRs to follow the series, upcoming schedule changes were announced as part of the commentary.